 How the Digital Economy has flourished for years:

-But unknowingly we have been a part of Digitization for last so many years.
+And though the impact is more visible, we have unknowingly been a part of Digitization for last so many years.

-Most of you have used digital platform for years unknowingly becoming a part of digital world by making railway reservation online, buying Air tickets, bus tickets online or making payments by credit card, debit card, etc.
+We have all been a part of the Digital World where we have touched the Digitalized business processes by using in our day to day’s life.
+Think of activities such as making railway reservation online, buying Air tickets, bus tickets online or making payments by credit card, debit card, etc.

-Promoting Digitalization is a Governmental initiative to give all services to every citizen on their portals or electronically, to make the transactions transparent and smooth.
+For years, promoting Digitalization has been a Governmental initiative to give all services to every citizen on their web portals or electronically, to make the transactions transparent and smooth.

-The latest push is going to usher in a new era (like how computerization did in public as well as private sector almost two decades back) where currency notes will be a thing of past.
+The real changes because of Digitalization are becoming visible today because of the push by govt., which is expected to usher in a new era (like how computerization did in public as well as private sector almost two decades back).
+Things like paper currency notes will soon be a thing of past.

 “Ab cash saath rakhna jaruri nahi, sab payment phone se ho jati hai” or we don’t have to carry cash all payments can make through phone.